What happened in 2014

 It is unlikely we will ever see margins above Euribor as low as in the past but it would be good for the market in general if they dropped to below 2% as standard.
 As competition grows and the Spanish Banks themselves stabilize this should become possible.

 Fixed rates for many years in Spain unattractive to most borrowers have started to creep into the market at more reasonable rates.
 In Spain you can fix for up to 25 years and with rates of around 4.65% for the full term.
-Fixed rates have now become something applicants should consider.
+Fixed rates have now become something Mortgage in Spain applicants should consider.
 Key issues with fixed rates remain that it is not possible to secure by way of an admin fee the rate available at application and that early repayment penalties are normally high.

 One lender has shorter term mixed fixed rates reverting to variable after the fixed term period and penalties are only 1.5% however for most fixed rates overpayment penalties are up to 4.5% for the lifetime of the loan.
 With variable redemption penalties being 0.50% first 5 years and 0.25% thereafter applicants requiring flexibility to overpay may still find variable rates more suitable.